siberianfox/tinygwiki/Troubleshooting.md

 * Rapid moves to random locations
 * Z axis plunging unexpectedly
 * Gcode errors returned in message line
+* System goes onto Alarm (status code 204) for no apparent reason

+**DIAGNOSIS**: This is usually a failure in the serial communications to the board, where the Gcode commands are getting garbled.
+One of the following things is probably happening:

+1. On OSX 10.9 and above the native USB drivers are being used instead of the FTDI drivers.
+OSX has been known to revert to the native drivers in a major upgrade.
+See [here]() for remedy.
-**DIAGNOSIS**: This is usually a failure in the program sending Gcode to the board.
-One of two things is probably happening (1) the serial buffer is being overwritten because the host is not performing adequate flow control, or (2) $ configuration commands are being sent while the tool is in motion or are being sent too rapidly.
+1. The serial buffer is being overwritten because the host is not performing adequate flow control
+1. $ configuration commands are being sent while the tool is in motion or are being sent too rapidly.

 Are you using Coolterm to send files?
 Are you using Xon/Xoff mode?
 It is enabled in both Coolterm and on TinyG ($ex)?